Deep Learning World Las Vegas 2019

 Field issue (malfunction) incidents are costly for the manufacturer’s service department.
 A normal telematics system has difficulty in capturing useful information even with pre-set triggers.
 In this session, Yong Sun will discuss how a machine learning, deep learning based predictive software/hardware system has been implemented to solve these challenges by 1) identifying when a fault will happen 2) diagnosing the root cause on the spot based on time series data analysis.
 Yong Sun will cover a novel technique for addressing a lack of training data for the neural network based root cause analysis.

 Machine learning has been sweeping our industry, and the creativity it is already enabling is incredible.
 On the flip side there has also been the emergence of technology like Deep Fakes with the possibility to spread disinformation.
 As a tool maker, is our technology neutral, or are we responsible for creating technology for good?
 How should we be thinking about biases of multiple forms when training AI?
 What can go wrong when learning is applied to indiscriminate user data?

 At Adobe we look at this problem from multiple angles, from weighing the positives of technology against their possible misuses, researching detection technology for manipulated images, assembling diverse teams of experts, and having internal training and reviews of technology around Artificial Intelligence.

-At Bank of America Merrill Lynch, hundreds of equity reports are being produced by hundreds of research analysts in a given day focusing on a specific stock, industry sector, a currency, commodity or fixed-income instrument, or even on a geographic region or country.
-An exhaustive pre-release review process is in-place that guarantees the factual accuracy of the published report and other regulatory and compliance requirements.
+Large equity research organizations produce hundreds of equity reports written by hundreds of research analysts in a given day focusing on a specific stock, industry sector, a currency, commodity or fixed-income instrument, or even on a geographic region or country.
+An exhaustive pre-release review process is in-place that grantees the factual accuracy of the published report and other regulatory and compliance requirements.
 The review work, conducted by Supervisory Groups, is largely manual and has to balance the workload requirements of a comprehensive and detailed scrutiny with ever increasing pressure to reduce time to market.